 You have more to prove

-If clients still need to be convinced, explain how you have more to prove than a larger agency therefore you'll naturally work harder to achieve their goals.
 Tell the potential client how you'll bend over backwards to make them a success and will care more about their business because it matters more to you than anyone else.
-Explain how your reputation depends on everything… how your livelihood is your business, so you'll always work 10 times harder than any larger agency ever could.
+Explain how your reputation depends on everything – how your livelihood is your business, so you'll always work ten times harder than any larger agency ever could.

 List your skills and experience